stripe/stripe-dotnet/readme.md

 ### Creating a charge

-When creating a charge you can use either a card, customer, or a token.
+When creating a charge you can use either a card, customer, or a token/existing source.
 Only one is allowed.

+With a token (or an existing source):

 	var myCharge = new StripeChargeCreateOptions();